lambrospetrou/lambrospetrou.github.io/src/_posts/2022-01-30-elastic-beanstalk-al2-go.md

 AWS Elastic Beanstalk is simple, and flexible enough to do anything I want.
 When AWS Lambda cannot be used, this is my goto platform.

-In this article I put everything I had in my notes for using Elastic Beanstalk in my own projects over the years.
+In this article I put everything I had in my notes from using Elastic Beanstalk in my own projects over the years.
 There are some rough edges but the main issue I encounter is that the documentation is spread all over the place.
 Having this information structured makes it a bit easier to use and troubleshoot things.

 In the worst case, even if nobody else needs this, future me will be very happy I took the time to write this down 😎